Juan de Castillo (Jesuit): Biography

 Born on 14 September 1596 in Belmonte, in the region of Toledo in Spain, Juan del Castillo began studies for the legal profession at the University of Alcalá, but discovered, at the beginning of his career, a very different goal.
 He entered the Society of Jesus on 21 March 1614 in the novitiate in Madrid, in preparation for becoming a Jesuit priest.

 In November 1616 he was sent with Alphonsus Rodriguez to South America.
 They arrived in Buenos Aires on February 15, 1617 and he went to Cordoba to continue his studies.
 He was ordained a priest in 1625.

 Mission to Paraguay

 Background

-The Jesuits arrived at Asuncion in 1588 and created the Jesuit reductions of Paraguay among the native Guaranis in 1609.
+The Jesuits arrived at Asunción in 1588 and created the Jesuit reductions of Paraguay among the native Guaranis in 1609.
 At that time the Jesuit province of Paraguay did not correspond to the current borders.
 It included the current Paraguay, Uruguay, Argentina, a small part of Bolivia, and Brazil.
 Their purpose was to protect the natives from the Portuguese settlers, which quickly brought on hostility from these settlers.